Dhaulagiri Circuit trek

 Mount Dhaulagiri is the seventh highest mountain in the world at an altitude of 8,167m.
 It was first climbed along the northeast ridge in 1960 by a team of Swiss and Austrian mountaineers.

-On the day walk from Hidden Valley you can explore this area with our trekking guides.
-Our recommendation is to ascend a ridge on west side of valley.
-From here there is superb views of Dhaulagiri, Tukuche, Nilgiris and Annapurnas.
-On our Blog you can see photos and read about the walk from Hidden Valley.
+On the day walk from Hidden Valley, you can explore this area with our trekking guides.
+Our recommendation is to ascend a ridge on the North-West side of the valley.
+From here there is superb views of Dhaulagiri, Tukuche, Nilgiris, and Annapurnas.
+On our Blog, you can see photos and read about the walk from Hidden Valley

 After camping in Hidden Valley we cross Dhampus Pass at an altitude of 5,240m.
 From Yak Kharka we descend on a steep walking path to Marpha then to Jomsom located on Annapurna Circuit.
 We use the airstrip in this town for the flight back to Kathmandu via Pokhara.

-- The Mountain Company has organised fifteen treks around Dhaulagiri since 2008.
-For more information on how these treks went please take a look at our Trip Reports.
+• The Mountain Company has organised eighteen treks around Dhaulagiri since 2008.
+For more information on how these treks went please take a look at our Trip Reports (see our Reports and Reviews tab).

-- We use Western branded tents for our camping treks in Nepal.
-These are high quality three person tents with space for two people plus gear.
+• We use Mountain Hardwear Trango 3 tents for our camping treks in Nepal.
+These are high-quality three-person tents with enough space for two people plus gear.

-- We pay for private weather forecasts for the Dhaulagiri region from EverestWeather.com.
-We also use in house forecasting throughout the duration of this trek.
+• We review weather forecasts for the Dhaulagiri region throughout the duration of this trek.

 Route Map